kovart/sticksy/README.md

 #### refresh(): void

-Recalculate elements state and update position of sticky elements according to the new state. \
+Recalculate and update the element according to the new state.
-Call it in case the library must refresh its state but for some reason this did not happen.

 ```js
 stickyEl.refresh();
 ```
 #### hardRefresh(): void

-The same as `refresh()`, but recalculates **all cached dimensions** of the viewport, container and sticky elements.
+Recalculate all cached dimensions of the viewport, container and sticky elements and update the element according to the new state.
+Use it for manual refreshing, for example, if you haven't specified `listen` option, but you have to deal with some DOM manipulations.
 ```js
 stickyEl.hardRefresh();
 ```

 #### disable(): void
-Disable 'sticky' effect.
+Disable `'sticky'` effect.

 ```js
 stickyEl.disable();
 ```

 #### enable(): void
-Enable 'sticky' effect
+Enable `'sticky'` effect.

 ```js
 stickyEl.enable();